-I’ve been planning to write this post for quite a while, but kept postponing in fear of getting stuck in the middle of it forever – there are way too manly things to do with kids in Mumbai:) It’s been a lot of fun to explore the city with my trio – Adriana, Alexandra, and Ares.
+I’ve been planning to write this post for quite a while, but kept postponing in fear of getting stuck in the middle of it forever – there are way too manly things to do in Mumbai with kids 🙂 It’s been a lot of fun to explore the city with my trio – Adriana, Alexandra, and Ares, and I can’t wait to do the same with Bruce – our latest addition to the family.
 Here I’ve gathered 20 ideas of child-friendly activities in Mumbai, but I’m sure I’ll keep updating this post, so stay tuned 🙂

 Table of Contents